intel-lab-lkp/linux/Documentation/devicetree/bindings/dts-coding-style.rst

 3. Status is the last information to annotate that device node is or is not finished (board resources are needed).

+The above-described ordering specifies the preferred ordering of property groups, while the individual properties inside each group shall use natural sort order by the property name.

+The natural sort order differs from alpha-numerical ordering only by treating any single- and multi-digit numbers found inside the property names atomically, and by taking their actual numerical values and comparing those values between themselves to determine the order of property names.

 Example::

 	/* SoC DTSI */